exciteresearch/LinkArchive/README.md

 # LinkArchive
 Link Archive App which archives the links from your slack groups so you can read them later.
-Will utilize PhoneGap / Cordova, Ionic, Angular and the Slack API
+Will utilize PhoneGap / Cordova, Ionic, Angular and the Slack API.
+Possibly with a simple swipey interface and the use of AWS services for scale.